viproma/coral-super/README.md

 ------------------------

-The rest of this document describes how to use the `CMakeLists.txt` script, which is what you probably want to do if you plan to participate in DSB development.
-If all you want is to *build* DSB and create a release bundle, check out the comments at the top of [`make-release.cmake`](make-release.cmake).
+The rest of this document describes how to use the `CMakeLists.txt` script, which is what you probably want to do if you plan to participate in Coral development.
+If all you want is to *build* Coral and create a release bundle, check out the comments at the top of [`make-release.cmake`](make-release.cmake).

   1. Clone this repository locally.
 Hereafter, we refer to the topmost